 An estimated 95,000 students at eight universities across Wales are set to be affected by seven weeks of national strike action organised by the UCU, against current working conditions, wages and pension cuts.

-Across the country, a total of eight universities are to be involved in the strike action, including: Aberystwyth University, Bangor University, Cardiff Metropolitan, Cardiff University, University of South Wales, Wrexham Glyndwr University, University of Trinity Saint David and Swansea University.
+UCU members at eight universities in Wales will take part in strike action, including: Aberystwyth University, Bangor University, Cardiff Metropolitan, Cardiff University, University of South Wales, Wrexham Glyndwr University, University of Trinity Saint David, and Swansea University.

 UCU General Secretary Jo Grady released the following statement earlier today, saying: “Students understand that staff’s working conditions are their learning conditions – and we are proud to have their support in these disputes.
 A system that relies on low pay and the rampant use of insecure contracts is a system which fails everyone.”